Shapefiles of our data are available for download from NC OneMap:

 - Click on the "Geospatial Portal" link

-- Click on the appropriate result.
+- Click on the appropriate result returned by the search.

 - Click the "Download/Open" link in the result box.

 Look for our quarterly updates in January, April, July, and October.